utam0k/utam0k.github.io/content/post/r9cc.en.md

 plz awesome.

 ## Additional detail information
-It took me about 1.5 weeks to be able to compile like a general C compiler.
+It took me about 1.5 weeks to be able to compile somthing like a general C compiler.
 It was about 2 months until `#include` was made.
 If you have any questions please do not hesitate to contact me on [Twitter](https://twitter.com/utam0k).